 Why We Need to End the War on Drugs

-Do you agree with the speaker's assertions regarding ending the war on drugs?
+- Do you agree with the speaker's assertions regarding ending the war on drugs?

-What are the risks and benefits associated with ending the war on drugs?
+- What are the risks and benefits associated with ending the war on drugs?

 - The speaker indicates that drugs should remain illegal for minors.
 Do you think it makes sense to treat minors who use substances as criminals?

 This PBS Frontline documentary explores the intersections between policing, substance use, and public policy.
 Watch the documentary here, and respond to the reflection questions below.

 Chasing Heroin Exploration Questions

-If you could advocate for policy change regarding the
+- If you could advocate for policy change regarding the

 way in which people who use substances interact with the legal system,